brittrestine/interest_calculator/README.md

 ## Simple Interest Calculator.

-Input principal, rate and years to see total principal plus interest displayed.
+Input principal, rate, years to see the total principal plus interest displayed.

+##

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).